alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 # Data Cleaning
 Before we do any querying, we will cleaning our data first, hence our query result will be more accurate.
-Our data cleaning tasks include removing duplicated records, removing irrelevant column, correcting misspelings, etc
+Our data cleaning tasks include removing duplicated records, removing irrelevant column, validating data type, correcting misspelings, etc

 ## Check Duplicated Data
 Frst let's check the number of rows.